Islamic views on slavery: Sexual intercourse

-Under the legal doctrine of kafa'a (lit."efficiency"), the purpose of which was to ensure that a man should be at least the social equal of the woman he marries, a freedman is not as good as the son of a freedman, and he in turn not as good as the grandson of a freedman.
+Under the legal doctrine of kafa'a (lit."adequacy, equivalence"), the purpose of which was to ensure that a man should be at least the social equal of the woman he marries, a freedman is not as good as the son of a freedman, and he in turn not as good as the grandson of a freedman.
 This principle is pursued up to three generations, after which all Muslims are deemed equally free.
 Lewis asserts that since kafa'a "does not forbid unequal marriages", it is in no sense a "Muslim equivalent of Nuremberg Laws of Nazi Germany or the apartheid laws of South Africa.
-His purpose, he states, is not to try to set up a moral competition - to compare castration and apartheid as offenses against humanity."
+His purpose, he states, is not to try to set up a moral competition – to compare castration and apartheid as offenses against humanity."

 Legal status

 Within Islamic jurisprudence, slaves were excluded from religious office and from any office involving jurisdiction over others.
 Freed slaves are able to occupy any office within the Islamic government, and instances of this in history include the Mamluk who ruled Egypt for almost 260 years and the eunuchs who have held military and administrative positions of note.
 With the permission of their owners they are able to marry.
 Annemarie Schimmel, a contemporary scholar on Islamic civilization, asserts that because the status of slaves under Islam could only be obtained through either being a prisoner of war (this was soon restricted only to infidels captured in a holy war) or born from slave parents, slavery would be theoretically abolished with the expansion of Islam.
 Fazlur Rahman agrees, stating that the Quranic acceptance of the institution of slavery on the legal plane was the only practical option available at the time of Muhammad since "slavery was ingrained in the structure of society, and its overnight wholesale liquidation would have created problems which it would have been absolutely impossible to solve, and only a dreamer could have issued such a visionary statement."
 Islam's reforms stipulating the conditions of enslavement seriously limited the supply of new slaves.
 Murray Gordon does note: "Muhammad took pains in urging the faithful to free their slaves as a way of expiating their sins.
+The Sharia manual by Imam Shafi specifies on multiple occasions that a sound Muslim slave may be freed for expiation.
 Some Muslim scholars have taken this mean that his true motive was to bring about a gradual elimination of slavery.
 An alternative argument is that by lending the moral authority of Islam to slavery, Muhammad assured its legitimacy.
 Thus, in lightening the fetter, he riveted it ever more firmly in place."
 In the early days of Islam, a plentiful supply of new slaves were brought due to rapid conquest and expansion.
 But as the frontiers were gradually stabilized, this supply dwindled to a mere trickle.
 The prisoners of later wars between Muslims and Christians were commonly ransomed or exchanged.